apify/apify-docs/sources/platform/integrations/actors/integrating_actors_via_api.md

 }
 ```

-It’s usually enough to just include `resource` in the payload template, but some actors might need other fields, too.
+It’s usually enough to just include the `resource` field in the payload template, but some actors might need other fields, too.
 Keep in mind that the `payloadTemplate` is a string, not object.